dyammarcano/version/README.md

-# version
-version manager component
+# Version display and features count